Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Optimisation

 \subsection{Training and model selection}

-We follow ~\citet{lemhadri_lassonet_2021} in proposing a \emph{dense-to-sparse} training strategy for the penalty coefficient.
+We follow~\citet{lemhadri_lassonet_2021} in proposing a \emph{dense-to-sparse} training strategy for the penalty coefficient.
 Training is carried along a path where the $\ell_1$ penalty parameter $\lambda$ is geometrically increased: $\lambda = \lambda_0 \rho^t$ ($\rho >1$) at time step $t$ after an initial step without $\ell_1$ penalty.
-We stop when the number of remaining features used by the model is below an arbitrary threshold $0 < F_\text{thres} <d$ which can be thought as the minimum number of useful variables required.
-Each time the number of features decrease during training, we save its associate intermediate model
+We stop when the number of remaining features used by the model is below a user-defined threshold $0 < F_\text{thres} <d$ which can be thought of as the minimum number of useful variables required.
+Each time the number of features decreases during training, we save its associate intermediate model.
+It is thus possible to restore any intermediate model to get a clustering on different subsets of variables.

-Once the training is finished, we look again at all GEMINI scores during the feature decrease and select the model with the minimum of features that managed to remain in the range of 90\% of the best GEMINI value.
+Once the training is finished, we look again at all GEMINI scores during the feature decrease and select the model with the minimum of features that managed to remain in the arbitrary range of 90\% of the best GEMINI value.
 This best value is most of the time the loss evaluated with the model exploiting all features.
-We propose as well a less grounded yet efficient training mode in appendix~\ref{app:dynamic_training}.
+Still, automatic model selection may not be necessary and in this case, we can look at all intermediate models produced during the path as a set of possible solutions for clustering with different number of selected variables.

+As GEMINI depends on a metric defined in the data space, the metric will still be computed using all features despite selection by the model.
+Consequently, we propose a less grounded yet efficient training mode in appendix~\ref{app:dynamic_training} taking into account variable selection in the metric computation.
+However, this training mode yields incomparable GEMINI scores due to the change of metric definition, rendering the selection strategy inapplicable.

+Interestingly, as the MMD-GEMINI maximisation is equivalent to a kernel KMeans objective, as shown by~\citet{franca_kernel_2020}, a subset of the method resembles to a sparse \emph{kernel} KMeans.
+However, unlike related works~\citep{franca_kernel_2020, witten_framework_2010}, the selection process is done through gradient descent, i.e. without indicative variables, and without the definition of explicit centroids, thus being less strict regarding the number of clusters to find, i.e. GEMINI models can find fewer clusters than asked.